Need Help? Give us a call.

 Be sure to include a prominent call-to-action for signing up with you—you could put it in the sidebar of your blog and strategically place it within your blog posts, to maximize your opportunity for capturing customer emails.

 If you own a product-driven business, incentivize your readers with an immediate online or in-store discount in exchange for signing up for your email list.
-And employ inexpensive or free tools like Sumo’s List Builder and Optinmonster to create visually appealing email opt-in forms, display exit-intent popups and more to increase your conversion rates.
+And employ inexpensive or free tools to create visually appealing email opt-in forms, display exit-intent popups and more to increase your conversion rates.

 For service-based business owners, consider offering a free download, do-it-yourself template, authoritative eBook, or complementary phone consultation in exchange for readers to sign up for your email list.
 If you can provide massive upfront value to your readers in a way that other local businesses won’t do for free, you’re in a position to build meaningful relationships with your readers—and convert them into customers.

-Here are eight creative tactics to get you started.
+Here are eight creative marketing tactics for small businesses to get you started:

 Get people to show up to your store by hosting events that include the things they love.
 Even if you make an exciting product that practically sells itself, like gourmet cupcakes, you still need to build context around what your business does, who you are, and what you want to represent within your community.
 This is especially important for businesses that don’t have excitement or shock value built in, like if you sell office furniture.

 Plan an event that’ll bring your email subscribers through the front door.
 It doesn’t have to be related to what you sell.
-Going back to your demographic research, if you’ve uncovered that the majority of your customers are pet owners, consider hosting a doggie day at your consignment boutique, a smart and growing trend in retail.
+Going back to your demographic research, if you’ve uncovered that the majority of your customers are pet owners, consider hosting a doggie day at your consignment boutique.
 Alternatively, you could plan an event that aligns more directly with what your business does for your customers.
 If you own a farm-to-table restaurant, try hosting a monthly cooking class.
 Teaching customers about where the produce and meats they consume comes from could be an additional revenue stream and a way to get your most loyal customers even more engaged in your brand.

 It’s not enough to send your subscribers a monthly coupon for 20% off their next purchase and expect them to show up at your store in droves.
-You have to create a sense of urgency.
-Send your subscribers a coupon for their next in-store purchase, and tell them they have only 72 hours to redeem it.
+The best marketing tactics involve building a sense of urgency for your customers: Send your subscribers a coupon for their next in-store purchase, and tell them they have only 72 hours to redeem it.

 Research shows time and time again that urgency works wonders in marketing.
 Tap into the human fear-of-missing-out (FOMO) response, and you’ve come up with a surefire way to push people over the tipping point to make a purchase with you.